atyourservicecc/reading-notes/README.md

 - [HTML](/HTML.md)

-## Week of July 19, 2021
+## About this website

-Taking a Software Development Software course through DeltaV.
+During the week of July 19, 2021 I decided to take a Software Development Software course through DeltaV.

 We are going to learn about HTML, CSS, and Java.
 I finally get to learn the HTML coding that I have been dabbling in it for about 10 years!